fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 -   Elliott West, "Families," in *The Way to the West: Essays on the Central Plains* (Albuquerque: University of New Mexico Press, 1995), 85--126.

 ### Wednesday, 10/10: Women in their own words
--   [*Ho for California!: Women's Overland Diaries from the Huntington Library*](https://nwld.alexanderstreet.com/cgi-bin/asp/philo/nwld/documentidx.pl?sourceid=S212) Sandra L. Myres, ed., *y* (San Marino, Calif.: Huntington Library Press, 2007).
+-   [*Ho for California!: Women's Overland Diaries from the Huntington Library*](https://nwld.alexanderstreet.com/cgi-bin/asp/philo/nwld/documentidx.pl?sourceid=S212) Sandra L. Myres, ed., (San Marino, Calif.: Huntington Library Press, 2007).
     -   esp.
 Mary Stuart Bailey, Helen McCowen, Harriet Bunyard, and Maria Hargrave Schrode
 -   "Susan Shelby Magoffin: A Wandering Princess on the Santa Fe Trail," in Deborah Lawrence, *Writing the Trail : Five Women's Frontier Narratives* (Iowa City: University of Iowa Press, 2006), 9--34.\*